hlotvonen/glyph-drawing-club-blog/src/posts/2024-12-17-the-origins-of-DEL-and-its-legacy-in-ascii-art.md

     <figcaption>The raw ROM capture of King's dot-matrix character generator shows the "symbol of shading" in the scientific symbols set.</figcaption>
 </figure>

-The scientific symbols set of Paul Allen King Jr's dot-matrix character generator included a "symbol of shading".
-But because the designs of these early bitmap fonts were constrained by their small cell sizes, often 5 &times; 7 pixels-per-character, the 45° diagonal lines could not be rendered clearly.
+The trade-off for clarity and simplicity was a loss of fidelity in what kind of shapes could be drawn.
+Because the designs of these early bitmap fonts were constrained by their small cell sizes, often 5 &times; 7 pixels-per-character, the diagonal lines of the symbol of shading could not be rendered clearly anymore.
 If the diagonal lines were placed too close to each other, the character would end up looking more like a checkerboard symbol ( ▒ ) rather than clearly separate diagonal lines.
+But, while the checkerboard pattern didn't accurately resemble Ross' symbol of shading anymore, it still fulfilled its purpose as a symbol of *shading*.

 <figure class="u-image-full-width">
     {% image